 Image 4: ‘Pen and paper’ concept in ATLAS.ti

 - Complete system for managing important points in the literature

 Now, how many times when you read an article, and you find a familiar point, then you ask yourselves: “I think I have read this somewhere, but I cannot remember where?”
-This is a very common question, if you do not have a system for managing the important points in the literature.
+This is a very common question if you do not have a system for managing the important points in the literature.
 No issue at all in ATLAS.ti.
-The ‘Code Manager’ helps with the coding a.k.a. tagging a.k.a. labelling of the important points in the literature – and presents itself in context (See Image 5).
+The ‘Code Manager’ helps with the coding a.k.a. tagging a.k.a. labeling of the important points in the literature – and presents itself in context (See Image 5).
 This rule applies similarly if you are doing coding from a list of codes (deductive coding) or open coding (inductive coding) (See Image 6).